 36th Illinois Infantry Regiment National Colors

 Infantry Regiment of the Civil War, also known as the Fox Valley Regiment was organized in Aurora in September of 1861.
-According to the Adjutant General’s Report, the Regiment included 965 officers and enlisted men, forty-seven being from DuPage County.
+According to the Adjutant General’s Report, the Regiment included 965 officers and enlisted men, 47 being from DuPage County.
 Officers from Cook, Grundy, Kane, Kendall, Lawrence, McHenry and Warren Counties completed the regiment.